big-data-and-economics/big-data-class-materials/README.md

 ### How I will run class

-Most classes will be divided into a "lecture" and an "interactive" component.
+Most classes will (hopefully) be divided into a "lecture" and an "interactive" component.
 During the lecture, computers will be closed.
 During the interactive component, computers will be open for you to work through it.

 ## Resources to use for class